What is your proudest moment as a designer?

 I can't recall exactly when my "moment" occurred, or where it was.
-IT was one of those unforgettable private epiphanies.
+It was one of those unforgettable private epiphanies.
 I was part of a large corporate IT group at the time.
 Engineers were worth their weight in gold.
-I was the round bohemian peg that couldn't fit in the square technical hole.
+I was the round Bohemian peg that couldn't fit in the square technical hole.
 Management questioned my value.
 I yearned to be accepted and respected.

 Design magazines offered insight, ideas and the knowledge that a vast community of creatives were running around out there.
 I often thought, "I want to be a part of that."
-Then on day in the midst of my pining, it happened: I realized, "I am a part of it."
+Then one day in the midst of my pining, it happened: I realized, "I am a part of it."

 Why pride?
 Not everyone can put color, shape, and words together in a provoking manner.
 Few accept the challenge to put themselves into every creation, and face acceptance or rejection.
 Fewer still take criticism and return with a better result.